-context and who the ACMAIM202 Participate in an incident involving large animals unit applies to.
-Application This unit of competency describes the skills and knowledge requestion safely participate in a team responding to incidents involving a later of the state of the elating to The unit applies to individuals who work or volunteer in environm workplaces where they interact with large animals.
-They work wit take responsibility for safety and respond to a range of potential involving large animals in a work area. th others to A statement in the application field identifies important All work must be carried out to comply with workplace procedure according to state/territory health and safety and animal welfare legislation and standards that apply to the workplace. regulations, licensing/regulatory requirements.
-No occupational licensing, legislative or certification requirement this unit at the time of publication. s apply to Prerequisite Unit The prerequisite unit for this unit is: • ACMAIM201 Contribute to safety at incidents involving large animals Unit Sector Animal Incident Management (AIM) Prerequisite units must be assessed before the main unit is assessed.
+ACMAIM202 Participate in an incident involving large animals unit applies to.
+Application This unit of competency describes the skills and knowledge requir safely participate in a team responding to incidents involving a lart tovers identifying and monitoring common risks and hazard relarge animal incident scenes and working safely with others aroun compromised or distressed animals. animal. ating to The unit applies to individuals who work or volunteer in environme workplaces where they interact with large animals.
+They work with take responsibility for safety and respond to a range of potential in involving large animals in a work area. others to A statement in the application field identifies important All work must be carried out to comply with workplace procedures according to state/territory health and safety and animal welfare relegislation and standards that apply to the workplace. licensing/regulatory requirements.
+No occupational licensing, legislative or certification requirements this unit at the time of publication. apply to Prerequisite Unit The prerequisite unit for this unit is: • ACMAIM201 Contribute to safety at incidents involving large a inimals Unit Sector Animal Incident Management (AIM) Prerequisite units must be assessed before the main unit is assessed.